nubomedia/nubomedia-autonomous-installer/README.md

 *x.x.x.x* is the public IP address of your OpenStack.

 ### Master SSH credentials
+This step is not needed if you already have nova-docker hypervisors installed on your OpenStack env. and you have applied the patch from the following repository: https://github.com/usv-public/nubomedia-nova-docker .
 ```
 master_ip = 'x.x.x.x'
 master_user = 'root'